On Balance Volume (OBV)

 - On a down day, the volume is subtracted from the previous day's OBV.

-- Increasing or decreasing price accompanied by increasing volume, confirms the price trend.
+- Increasing or decreasing price accompanied by increasing volume, suggests a confirmation of the price trend.

-- Increasing or decreasing price accompanied by decreasing volume, indicates that the price movement is weak and lacking conviction.
+- Increasing or decreasing price accompanied by decreasing volume, suggests that the price movement is weak and lacking conviction.

-The On Balance Volume indicator is used mainly to confirm price trends or warn of potential price reversals because of divergences between the price and the OBV indicator.
+The On Balance Volume indicator might be used by traders as a tool to confirm price trends or warn of potential price reversals because of divergences between the price and the OBV indicator.
 An example of an On Balance Volume divergence is given below on the price chart of Merck (MRK) stock:

 High #1 to High #2

 Merck stock made higher highs, but the On Balance Volume indicator made lower lows.
-This bearish divergence warned that price could potentially fall.
+This bearish divergence could be warning that price could potentially fall.

 High #2 to High #3